alexandermentormate/eks-deploy-example/README.md

 1. Test the setup from scratch - DONE!
 2. Create proper documentation - DONE!
-3. Create this as a subtree for the main repository
+3. Create this as a subtree for the main repository - DONE!
 4. Check if the local setup can run with `LoadBalancer` webserver service and maybe readjust it